-While FilterMag is a simple to use solution, it is derived from complex science and advanced engineering.
+While FilterMag is a simple-to-use solution, it is derived from complex science and advanced engineering.
 Placing magnets on the outside (or inside) of your filter won’t have nearly the same effect.
-The FilterMag is a three segment system of which magnets are a key component.
-The size, shape, and surfaces of our magnets are designed to focus a magnetic field at the proper depth inside your filter.
+Every FilterMag is a three component system of which magnets are a key component.
+The size, shape and surfaces of our magnets are computer designed to focus a magnetic field at the proper depth inside your filter.
 Our patented FluxCon shielding further focuses the magnetic flux into the filter while shielding the engine compartment from ANY magnetism to protect your vehicle electronics.
-To see more about the anatomy of a FilterMag you can click HERE.
+To see more about the anatomy of a FilterMag, click HERE.

-No. We use robust, temperature compensated magnets rated to 300ºF—well within any normal operating temperature of any engine or drivetrain component.
-Most ordinary magnets, however, do start losing magnetism around 178 ºF.
+No. We use expensive, temperature compensated magnets rated to 300ºF—well within any normal operating temperature of any engine or drivetrain component.
+Most ordinary magnets however do start losing magnetism around 178 ºF.